 Boston University’s student organizations must hold most events virtually this Fall, according to the Student Activities Office.
-Some gatherings can still be held in person, but under strict capacity limits and with furniture fixed in place to ensure social distancing.
+Some gatherings can still be held in person, but under strict capacity limits and with furniture, such as a garden sofa, fixed in place to ensure social distancing.

 Attendees at indoor events cannot exceed 10 people, and the limit for events held in outdoor spaces will be set case-by-case by SAO.